nirae/boot2root/writeup2.md

 }
 ```

-For the result, we have many possibilities, let's choose the first.
+For the result, we have many possibilities, let's choose one with a 'b', like the hint

-Result: `0 q 777`
+Result: `1 b 214`

 ### Phase 4